haoruizhang2001/INDENG-242A-Group-Project/README.md

 # WARNING
 The notebook is run locally on Arthur's computer, so if you would like to reproduce the process, please change the file paths to the EIA files

+Also, the shortened dataset has variables with abbreviated names.
+Please check the original dataset if encountering any difficulties in understanding.

 # Required Packages

 Before running this notebook, ensure you have the following packages installed: